Skip to content

 node_shape str

-node shape, sets the shape of every node, defaults to 'rounded_edge'
+node shape, sets the shape of every node

 'rounded_edge'

 If string type, it refers to Node attribute for node shape.
 If callable type, it takes in the node itself and returns the node shape.
-This sets the shape of custom nodes, and overrides default node_shape, defaults to None
+This sets the shape of custom nodes, and overrides default node_shape

 edge_arrow str

-edge arrow style from parent to itself, sets the arrow style of every edge, defaults to 'normal'
+edge arrow style from parent to itself, sets the arrow style of every edge

 'normal'

 If string type, it refers to Node attribute for edge arrow style.
 If callable type, it takes in the node itself and returns the edge arrow style.
-This sets the edge arrow style of custom nodes from parent to itself, and overrides default edge_arrow, defaults to None
+This sets the edge arrow style of custom nodes from parent to itself, and overrides default edge_arrow

-Node attribute for edge label from parent to itself, defaults to None
+Node attribute for edge label from parent to itself

 If string type, it refers to Node attribute for node style.
 If callable type, it takes in the node itself and returns the node style.
-This overrides node_colour, node_border_colour, and node_border_width, defaults to None
+This overrides node_colour, node_border_colour, and node_border_width

 Returns: